DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/introduction-to-banded-reports.md

 ### Hide Bands in the Report Document

-You can avoid printing a band's content in a document.
-To do this, set the band's **Height** property to a zero or disable its **Visible** property.
-Select the band and set these properties in the [Property Grid](report-designer-tools\ui-panels\property-grid.md).
+You can avoid printing band content in a document.
+To do this, select the band and set the band's **Height** property to zero or disable its **Visible** property in the [Property Grid](report-designer-tools\ui-panels\property-grid.md).

 ![eurd-win-band-properties-in-property-grid](../../../images/eurd-win-band-properties-in-property-grid.png)